Victorville, CAHome Menu

 The Southern California International Airport, the immediate predecessor to the SCLA, opened in October 1994, shortly after the Air Force executed a lease for the former base.
 The Airport was granted a FAA Part 139 Certificate in February 1995 to serve passenger and cargo operators.

 With 360 days a year of “severe clear" weather, the SCLA serves as an industrial airport catering to a customer base that: performs aircraft maintenance and completion services, flight testing, aircraft research and development, aircraft asset management, and aircraft end-of-life cycle services.

 The Southern California Logistics Centre (SCLC) encompasses the "off-airport" development areas of the former Air Force Base.
-In addition to non-aeronautical facilities owned and operated by the SCLA, Stirling Development has development rights to approximately 1,300 acres that are being transformed into a logistics centered industrial park.
+In addition to non-aeronautical facilities owned and operated by the SCLA, Prologis has development rights to approximately 1,300 acres that are being transformed into a logistics centered industrial park.